Battle of Goito: The battle

 From Mantua, Radetzky sent his First and Reserve Corps towards Goito, while his Second Corps and the cavalry were ordered to reconnoiter towards Ceresara.
 The Piedmontese forces were deployed in two lines.
 The first line stretched from the banks of the Mincio at Goito westwards.
 The second line occupied heights above Goito.
 At around 14:00 on 30 May 1848, the cavalry vedettes of both sides established contact.
 Brigade Benedek leading First Corps advanced from Sacca towards Goito, coming under artillery fire from the Italian guns on the Somenzari heights at 15:30.
 The Austrians deployed their own artillery (12 guns and 3 rocket tubes) but were unable to break the Italian artillery superiority.
 Charles Albert, King of Sardinia, displayed personal bravery by exposing himself to the enemy artillery fire, gaining a scratch wound in the process.

 While Brigade Benedek remained pinned before Goito, Brigades Wohlgemuth and Strassoldo advanced on his left, brushing aside the feeble opposition (which even fired on its own troops).
-To stem the Austrian progress, General Bava sent forward the Guards Brigade (on the right) and Aosta Brigade (on the left) at 17:00.
+To stem the Austrian progress, General Bava sent forward the Guards Brigade (on the right) and the Brigade "Aosta" (on the left) at 17:00.
 The progress of the Guards Brigade was checked by Brigade Gyulai of the Second Corps which was in the process of linking up with the First Corps.
-Aosta Brigade pressured Brigade Wohlgemuth to withdraw.
+The Brigade "Aosta" pressured Brigade Wohlgemuth to withdraw.
 Brigade Benedek retired too when it was attacked by Neapolitan reinforcements.
 With darkness approaching at 19:00, both sides withdrew to their initial positions.
 Around this time, the King of Sardinia received the message about the Austrian surrender of Peschiera, ending the battle with the Italians in general jubilation.

 Intense rainfall prevented all combat operations during the next day.
 Informed about the surrender of Peschiera and unable to overcome the Piedmontese army, field marshal Radetzky withdrew his forces on 2 June 1848.
 The Piedmontese lost 46 killed, 260 wounded and 55 missing in action at the battle of Goito.
 Austrian casualties were 2 officers and 65 men killed, general Felix Schwarzenberg and 18 officers and 311 men wounded, 2 officers captured, as well as 1 officer and 185 men missing in action.